Considerations:

 - An order for continuous pulse oximetry requires an oximeter with an alarm

-- Alarm parameters are to be set per the students Individualized Healthcare Plan
+- Alarm parameters are to be set per the healthcare provider’s order

 - If the alarm sounds, the student requires immediate assessment to determine if it is a “false alarm” (commonly due to excessive movement) or a true emergency that reflects a sudden deterioration in the student’s respiratory status